Merchant Taylors' School, Northwood: 1634–1685

 At this time the school fees were set at 2s 2d or 5s per quarter or nothing, but Dugard charged a variety of amounts; the number of pupils was down from the 250 expected by the Company.
 When he left in 1661, he set up a new school in Coleman Street and took a number of MTS pupils with him.

 The next headmaster, John Goad (1661–1681), guided the school through rebuilding after the plague in 1666 and the destruction of the Great Fire of London.
 His eventual dismissal may have been influenced by the accusations of Titus Oates, who had been a pupil at MTS for a few months in 1665–66, although Goad survived for years afterward.
 Oates had brief stays at other schools, being dismissed from each in turn.
 In 1678 Oates "discovered" the "Popish Plot", which was supposed to include a threat to kill Charles II, but it was later found to be a hoax by him.
 William Smith, a master at MTS and later headmaster at the Brewers' School in Islington, wrote of his first encounter with Oates:

-In 1676 Oates caught up with Smith and accused him of involvement in another imaginary plot, so the latter was obliged to commit perjury to escape punishment.
-In the MTS Probation Book, Oates was initially listed as "The saviour of the nation, first discoverer of ye damnable Popish Plot in 1678"; in 1685 a postscript was added: "Perjurd upon Record and a Scoundrell Fellow".
-In this suspicious climate, a whiff of Romanism was enough to condemn a man like Goad.
-After his dismissal in 1681, Goad became a member of the Roman Catholic Church.
+In 1676, Oates confronted Smith and accused him of participating in yet another fabricated plot, forcing Smith to commit perjury to avoid punishment.
+Initially, the MTS Probation Book described Oates as "The saviour of the nation, first discoverer of ye damnable Popish Plot in 1678."
+However, by 1685, a postscript had been added, labeling him "Perjurd upon Record and a Scoundrell Fellow."
+In this atmosphere of suspicion, even a hint of Roman Catholic sympathies was enough to ruin a man’s reputation.
+After his dismissal in 1681, Goad converted to Roman Catholicism.